Jessica Keenan Wynn

-Jessica Keenan Wynn (born Jessica Keenan Armstrong; 12 June 1986) is an American actress and singer.
+Jessica Keenan Wynn (born Jessica Keenan Armstrong; June 12, 1986) is an American actress.
 She is known for her roles as Heather Chandler in the off-Broadway production of Heathers: The Musical and Young Tanya in Mamma Mia!
 Here We Go Again.

 Personal life

 Wynn is the daughter of Edwyna "Wynnie" Wynn and Roger Armstrong.
-Her legal surname is Armstrong, but she changed it to carry on the Wynn name.

-She is the niece of actor Ned Wynn and screenwriter Tracy Keenan Wynn; the granddaughter of Keenan Wynn, whom she was named after; the great-granddaughter of comedian Ed Wynn; and the great-great-granddaughter of Frank Keenan, all of whom were prominent actors.
+Her legal surname is Armstrong.
+She uses Wynn to carry on the name in show business: she is the niece of actor Ned Wynn and screenwriter Tracy Keenan Wynn; the granddaughter of Keenan Wynn, after whom she was named; the great-granddaughter of comedian Ed Wynn; and the great-great-granddaughter of Frank Keenan, all of whom were prominent actors.